mamqek/Vue-Chat/docs/index.md

 ## Customization

-Vue-Chat is designed to be highly customizable:
+AIOChatWC is designed to be highly customizable:

 - **Web Component**: Customize the widget's behavior.
 In the future change modes and appearance.
 - **Service**: Override default chat logic, user filtering, authentication and connect it to your existing database.